dendup27/RabbitMqFanoutMessage/README.md

 5. Then press the *Apply* and *Ok*.
 6. Ready to run the application.

-##Technologies
+## Technologies
-.NET Core 5.0
+* .NET Core 5.0
-ASP.NET Core 5.0
+* ASP.NET Core 5.0
-Entity Framework Core 5.0
+* Microsoft.EntityFrameworkCore 5.0
+* MassTransit 7.2
+* MassTransit.AspNetCore 7.2
+* MassTransit.RabbitMQ 7.2
-AutoMapper 8.1
+* AutoMapper 8.1

 ## Architecture
-Microservice Architecture
+* Microservice Architecture
-Full architecture with responsibility separation of concerns SOLID and Clean Code
+* Full architecture with responsibility separation of concerns
+* SOLID and Clean Code
-Unit of Work
+* Unit of Work
-Repository and Generic Repository
+* Repository and Generic Repository

 ## Disclaimer
 This repository is not intended to be a definitive solution.
 Beware to use in production way.